january 16, 2025

 january 17, 2025

-i slept in pretty late the following morning, as i hadn't stayed up that late in a long while. i was woken by an alert from my phone - joel accidentally had left his microphone in the station, so asher was texting me asking if it'd be possible for me to pick it up. i immediately sprung out of bed, but he clarified that they'd be fine waiting until the doors opened to everyone to get the mic. once i'd settled myself down from anxious-wired to a normal amount of awake, i got back to my regular morning routine. after i showered, dressed, ate my breakfast, one of my hometown friends had made it up to my city to visit. i hadn't seen him since door daze, and i missed him a ton. it was lovely being able to show him around my place, and the microphone was honestly a perfect accident since i got to show him around the radio station afterwards. once we'd had our playtime and i retrieved joel's mic, we headed out to the venue.
+i slept in pretty late the following morning, as i hadn't stayed up that late in a long while. i was woken by an alert from my phone - joel accidentally had left his microphone in the station, so asher was texting me asking if it'd be possible for me to pick it up. i immediately sprung out of bed, but he clarified that they'd be fine waiting until the doors opened to everyone to get the mic. once i'd settled myself down from anxious-wired to a normal amount of awake, i got back to my regular morning routine. after i showered, dressed, and ate my breakfast, one of my hometown friends had made it up to my city to visit. i hadn't seen him since door daze, and i missed him a ton. it was lovely being able to show him around my place, and the microphone was honestly a perfect accident since i got to show him around the radio station afterwards. once we'd had our playtime and i retrieved joel's mic, we headed out to the venue.